lancenacabuan/theosis/README.md

-# The Thesis of Theosis: Our Holy Calling to Reflect God’s Glory and Grow into Christ's Likeness through Communion with Him
+# The Thesis of Theosis: The Holy Calling to Reflect God’s Glory and Grow into Christ's Likeness through Communion with Him
 ## *Abstract*
 This thesis explores the doctrine of *theosis*, a transformative theological concept rooted in Scripture and the teachings of the early Church.
 It investigates how *theosis*, understood as the process by which believers partake in God’s divine nature, provides a comprehensive framework for Christian discipleship.
 Drawing on biblical exegesis, patristic insights, and systematic theology, the study examines the historical and theological foundations of *theosis* while addressing its implications for contemporary Christian living.
 Through a synthesis of biblical analysis and theological reflection, this work argues that *theosis* offers a robust model for personal spiritual growth, communal faith practices, and engagement with societal challenges.
 The thesis concludes that embracing the doctrine of *theosis* can inspire believers to reflect God’s glory and grow into Christ’s likeness, fulfilling their holy calling both individually and collectively.